 Theme Sustainability Objective Decision Making Criteria Score Notes Will it use land that has been previously developed?
-0 No previously developed land.
-Minimise the Will it use land efficiently?
-Land irreversible loss of undeveloped land, economic mineral reserves, and Will it protect and enhance the best and most versatile agricultural land?
-0 Development would not affect best and most versatile agricultural land (Grades 1 and 2). & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
+Will it use land 0 No previously developed land.
+Land Minimise the irreversible loss of undeveloped land, economic mineral reserves, and efficiently?
+Will it protect and enhance the best and most versatile agricultural land? - Minor loss of best and most versatile agricultural land (Grades 1 and 2) - small site but all Grade 2. & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
 Will it minimise the degradation/loss of soils due to new development' 0 Site not within an area designated in the Minerals and Waste LDF.
 Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling?
-Will it maintain or improve air quality?
+A Will it maintain or improve air quality?
 0 Development unlikely to impact on air quality.
 Site lies in an area where air quality acceptable.
 Air Quality and Environmental Pollution Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration?
-0 Development compatible with neighbouring uses.
-Some potential for traffic noise from A14, but should be possible to mitigate.
-The site is to the east of the A14 and prevailing winds from the south west. nvironmenta Will it minimise, and where possible address, land contamination?
+0/- Development compatible with neighbouring uses.
+Noise from Cambridge Road can be mitigated by design and layout, which may influence density.
+A noise assessment of the electricity substation in the northwest corner needs to be undertaken. nvironmenta Will it minimise, and where possible address, land contamination?
 0 Development not on land likely to be contaminated.
 I Pollution Will it protect and where possible enhance the quality of the water environment?
-0 Assumptions for a neutral impact are that appropriate standards and pollution control measures will achieved through the development process, e.g. as part of Sustainable Drainage Systems (Suds).
+0 Development unlikely to effect water quality.
+Assumptions for a neutral impact are that appropriate standards and pollution control measures will be achieved through the development process, e.g. as part of Sustainable Drainage Systems (SuDS).
 Avoid damage to designated sites and protected species Will it conserve protected species and protect sites designated for nature conservation interest and geodiveristy?
 0 No impact on protected sites and species (or impacts could be mitigated).
-Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)?
-0 Assumptions for a neutral impact are that existing features that warrant retention can be retained or appropriate mitigation will be achieved through the development process.
+Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)? + Minor positive impact as there are some opportunities for enhancement through the provision of wildflower meadows, small copse planting, and ponds which would compliment the large adjacent ponds (reported to be habitat for great crested newts).
 Improve opportunities for people to access and appreciate wildlife and green spaces Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
 0 Neutral impact (existing features retained, or appropriate mitigation possible).
 Assumptions for a neutral impact include that appropriate design and mitigation measures would be achieved through the development process.